vuldb/cyber_threat_intelligence/Hangover/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Hangover:

 * US
+* RU
 * TR
-* NL
 * ...

-There are 2 more country items available.
+There are 4 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise